A-G0D/graph-routing-astar-benchmark/docs/design.md

 ## search

 `dijkstra` and `astar` share a binary-heap frontier and the same lazy-deletion trick.
-Both report `expanded`, which is the metric I use to compare search effort across the two.
+Ties break on a monotonic insertion counter, so the expansion order is deterministic.
+Both report `expanded` (nodes popped and relaxed), which is the metric I use to compare search effort across the two.